What did WSDOT doto deter suicides on the Aurora Bridge?

 - Preserves existing bicycle and pedestrian routes.

-We examined netting and determined that netting is not feasible because it would:
+We examined netting and determined that netting was not feasible because it would:

 - Impede inspections of the underside of the bridge.